Speakers and Session Highlights

 Short Course*: Greg Adams, INX International; Terry Clayton, Summit Analytical

-This short course will cover the basics of digital ink formulation and the hardware and software used in inkjet printing.
-It is designed for conventional (contact) ink raw material suppliers, formulators and printers who are interested in gaining a fundamental background and understanding in the digital printing space.
+This short course covered the basics of digital ink formulation and the hardware and software used in inkjet printing.
+It was designed for conventional (contact) ink raw material suppliers, formulators and printers who are interested in gaining a fundamental background and understanding in the digital printing space.

 1:00 PM-2:00 PM